-- The 5th Collection Security Conference (now under the auspices of CERL), will take place at the Vatican Library in Spring 2015. - The 4th LIBER Collection Security Conference took place on Friday 23 November 2012 at the Koninklijke Bibliotheek, the National Library of the Netherlands.
-The programme and power point presentations are available www.kb.nl/ (search for 'collection security conference'). - Papers and presentations held at the 3rd LIBER Collection Security Conference (2008) are published in LIBER Quarterly 18: 2 (2008) liber.library.uu.nl/index.php/lq/issue/view/461.
+- The 5th Collection Security Conference (now under the auspices of CERL), took place at the Vatican Library on 8 May 2015.
+Programme and presentations are available from the CERL website. - The 4th LIBER Collection Security Conference took place on Friday 23 November 2012 at the Koninklijke Bibliotheek, the National Library of the Netherlands.
+The programme and power point presentations are available www.kb.nl/ (search for 'collection security conference'). - Papers and presentations held at the 3rd LIBER Collection Security Conference (2008) are published in LIBER Quarterly 18:2 (2008) liber.library.uu.nl/index.php/lq/issue/view/461.